KatherineMichel/katherinemichel.github.io/doc/blog/conferences/djangocon-us-2026-recap.md

 Eduardo has been working on the Onsign CMS codebase for the past 15 years.
 He has lived through 21 Django versions- Django 1.3- 5.2.

 Onsign's use case requires some advanced SQL.
-Their Recursive Common Table Expressions do not map cleanly to the Django ORM, resulting in use of Queryset.raw(), Queryset.extra(), and cursor.execute() that puts the Onsign Team among the 1% of Django users who require extensive raw queries in their database outside of the scope of regular users.
+The Recursive Common Table Expressions they use do not map cleanly to the Django ORM, resulting in use of Queryset.raw(), Queryset.extra(), and cursor.execute() that puts the Onsign Team among the 1% of Django users who require extensive raw queries in their database outside of the scope of regular users.
+A nine-year-old ticket exists to add Recursive Common Table Expressions support to Django.

 ![](djangocon-us-2026-recap-images/keeping-page-with-django-django-evolved.png)
 "If the framework keeps improving nonstop, you get to reap the rewards!"